Configure your backend database for PowerSync, including permissions and replication settings.

 Version compatibility: PowerSync requires MongoDB version 6.0 or greater.

-For MongoDB Atlas databases, the minimum permissions are:
+For MongoDB Atlas databases, the minimum permissions when using built-in roles are:

 To allow PowerSync to automatically enable changeStreamPreAndPostImages